DV

 A Randomized Controlled Trial Comparing Individual and Combined Techniques

 This study investigated for the first time the effects of individual and combined application of 3 learning techniques (verbal suggestions, classical conditioning, and observational learning) on placebo analgesia and extinction.
-Healthy participants (N = 206) were assigned to ...
+Healthy participants (N = 206) were assigned to 8 d ...

 Nocebo effects on pain are widely thought to be driven by negative expectations.
 This suggests that anticipatory processing, or some other form of top-down cognitive activity prior to the experience of pain, takes place to form sensory-augmenting expectations.
-However, little ...
+However, little is ...

 Learned Nocebo Effects on Cutaneous Sensations of Pain and Itch